DatSci01/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-Using the data corrected by replacing NAs with random interval values, the following plot (requires the ggplot2 library) shows the difference in activity patterns between weekdays and weekends.
-To generate this plot, an additional variable was first added to the corrected data file to identify which date observations were weekdays (Mon-Fri) or weekend days (Sat-Sun).
+Using the data corrected by replacing NAs with random interval values, the following plot (requires the *ggplot2* library) shows the difference in activity patterns between weekdays and weekends.
+To generate this plot, the date variable in the corrected data file was changed from *character* to *date* and an additional variable was added to identify which date observations were weekdays (Mon-Fri) or weekend days (Sat-Sun).
+This additional variable was made into a factor.

 ```r
 ## change date variable type from "chr" to "date" so weekdays() function can be used